sagnikrg/sagnikrg.github.io/brahmos/index.md

 You will be in the home directory of your account.
 It is instructable to create your own folder in case you are using a shared account, (which probably is the case for you if you are a Master's Student.)

+The ususal codes for terminal works.
+You can use "mkdir" to create directory, "ls" to show files in current directory etc.